tylerlong/slim_text/README.md

     2. advanced feature, postpone
 35. can define filters, do not show some kind of files
     1. advanced feature, postpone
-38. multiple tabs, folder, file conflict.
-    1. didn't consider multiple instance. should attach content to tab id and save into dict
-    2. should store global variables in to windows.storage instead of chrome.storage
-39. only save to chrome.storage upon window close
-    1. global variables save into window.storage
-    2. jquery layout onunload event
 40. user can use omnibox to issue commands
     1. advanced feature, postpone
 41. move current work env onto Slim Text